pdfminer/pdfminer.six/docs/source/howto/aforms.rst

 .. _aforms:

-How to extract AcroForm fields from a PDF files
+How to extract AcroForm fields from a PDF using Python and PDFMiner
 ********************************

 Before you start, make sure you have :ref:`installed pdfminer.six<install>`.